nextthingco/docs/Gadget-docs/source/includes/_setup.md

 # Setup Gadget

 To get the most from Gadget's lighting fast deployment process, development is done on a host computer.
-Then, pushed to your hardware device through USB using GadgetOS' daemon GadgetOSd.
-To use Gadget, install the following on your host computer and Gadget compatible hardware.
+Once your code is ready for testing it's compiled and pushed to the hardware device connected via USB using GadgetOS' daemon GadgetOSd.
+To get started, install the following on your host computer and Gadget compatible hardware.

 ## GadgetCLI